 The cremation process

-Cremators generally comprise two chambers and a cooling tray (some cremators operate with three chambers and cooling tray).
-The coffin is cremated within the first chamber.
-In accordance with Health Department Regulations, coffins must be cremated separately, or in other words, only one coffin is ever placed inside the first cremation chamber at any one time.
+Cremators generally comprise of a main cremating chamber, a secondary air chamber and a holding chamber.
+The coffin is cremated within the main chamber.
+In accordance with Health Department Regulations, coffins must be cremated individually.
+In other words, only one coffin is ever placed inside the main cremation chamber at any one time.
 Likewise there may only be one body per coffin except in special circumstances which require permission from the Director General of Health.

 At the completion of the main phase of the cremation process the cremated remains are moved into the holding chamber to finalise the cremation.
 Once finalised, the cremated remains are placed into a cooling container.
-When cooled, metallic contents (prostheses, coffin nails etc) are separated from the remains.
+When cooled, metallic contents (such as prostheses, coffin nails etc) are separated from the remains.

 Cremated remains or ashes